But with preparation and planning you can reduce the chances of having a property disaster when temperatures drop.

 Speak to your tenants

-Landlords should ensure tenants are well equipped for winter.
+Landlords should ensure tenants are aware of what could go wrong in winter, especially as it’s likely they haven’t owned their own home before.
 Have a chat with them about their responsibilities and who to call if things go wrong.
+They’ll be the first to spot if something’s amiss, so they need to know what to look out for.

-Tenants should know where the stopcock is and how to turn it off, how to adequately ventilate a property, who to call if the boiler breaks down, and how to prevent pipes from freezing.
+They should also know where the stopcock is and how to turn it off, how to adequately ventilate a property, who to call if the boiler breaks down, and how to prevent pipes from freezing.

 Basic maintenance will mean there’s less chance of a small issue turning into a big disaster in the winter